 Physicist-turned-philosopher author Peter Russell eloquently promotes the idea that we are all connected down deep — and that at the quantum level, every cell of humans, animals, leaves and even rocks are one.
-[MORE TO COME ON RUSSELL]
+[See this page on Peter Russell.]

-And, particular news to me, since I hadn’t been following post-Darwinian science: research is building that genes are essentially taking communication from elsewhere about how to organize, and mutate — they aren’t driving evolution in the way we thought only a few decades ago.
+And, particular news to me, since I hadn’t been following post-Darwinian science: research has found that genes are essentially taking communication from elsewhere about how to organize, and mutate — they aren’t driving evolution in the way we thought only a few decades ago.
 As Craig Venter, leader of the Human Genome Project put it, “Genes cannot explain all of what makes us who we are.”